 Unfortunately…

-During the early 1950’s breeders recognized that there was a problem and took active measures to cross breed the remaining Italian Spinoni dogs that were left so that the breed could be saved.
-And while it may have taken a while, ultimately they were successful, so much so that nearly 30 years later, the breed was finally able to “break out” and become popular world wide leading to it becoming “officially” recognized by the American Kennel Club in 2000.
+Post World War II, like many other domesticated dog breeds on the European continent, their numbers were significantly depleted, so much so that the breed almost went utterly extinct!
+The good news is that during the early 1950s, breeders recognized a problem and took active measures to cross-breed the remaining Italian Spinoni dogs left to save the breed.
+While it may have taken a while, ultimately, they were successful, so much so that nearly 30 years later, the breed was finally able to “break out” and become famous worldwide, leading to it becoming “officially” recognized by the American Kennel Club in 2000.

-Physical Characteristics of the Spinone Italiano
+Physical Characteristics

-May sound intimidating at first, be assured that with his big, floppy ears unique wiry coat and “goofy” expression, few if any will be nervous around this guy.
-Especially with his quite “stylish” bushy mustache, beard and thick eyebrows which try the best to hide their eyes but fortunately, they fail miserably which is why one of the first things you’ll notice about this dog is his eyes which immediately gives him away as a “softie”.
+The Spinone Italiano is a large dog large enough to reach a height of 27.5 inches.
+But more than just being large, he is also stoutly built with a large, muscular, and squarish body.
+And while this may sound intimidating at first, be assured that with his big, floppy ears, unique wiry coat, and “goofy” expression, few, if any, will be nervous around this guy.
+Especially with his quite “stylish” bushy mustache, beard, and thick eyebrows, which try their best to hide their eyes, but fortunately, they fail miserably, which is why one of the first things you’ll notice about this dog is his eyes, which immediately gives him away as a “softie.”

 Comparison Dog Breeds

-The Spinone Italiano Dog may be compared to other dog breeds such as the Bull Terrier, Entlebucher Mountain Dog, Flat-Coated Retriever, Bracco Italiano, Short Wire-Haired Pointer, Portuguese Podengo, Cocker Spaniel, Wirehaired Pointing Griffon, Fox Terrier, Lagotto Romagnolo, Basset Griffon Vendeen, Shepherd Dog, and Water Spaniel.
+The Spinone Italiano Dog may be compared to other dog breeds such as the Bull Terrier, Entlebucher Mountain Dog, Flat-Coated Retriever, Bracco Italiano, Short Wirehaired Pointer, Portuguese Podengo, Cocker Spaniel, Wirehaired Pointing Griffon, Fox Terrier, Lagotto Romagnolo, Basset Griffon Vendeen, Shepherd Dog, and Water Spaniel.

-Temperament and Personality of the Italian Spinone
+Temperament and Personality

-He is a quick learner too and is easy to train.
+The Italian Spinone is a calm, relaxed dog with a laid-back personality.
+And if you haven’t guessed so far, these guys are very amiable dogs that will be happy to make friends with just about anyone.
+These guys also tend to wag their tails always and always look happy and satisfied.
+He is certainly not one of those dogs that whine all the time.
+He is not the moody type.
+We should also point out that he is a quick learner and is easy to train.
 He learns new tricks fast.
-But since he is so smart, he is also quick to learn bad habits.
-Which is why if you do decide to adopt an Italiano Spinone puppy or rescue dog, you’ll want to be sure and start his or her obedience training right away.
+But since he is so intelligent, he is quick to learn bad habits, so if you decide to adopt an Italiano Spinone puppy or rescue dog, you’ll want to be sure and start their obedience training right away.

 Training which should…